0BananaBig0/from_gcc_to_cpp/docs/Threads.md

 #### Explanation

 1. `std::ref` is a utility function that **creates a reference wrapper for a given object**.
-2. It is used when you need to pass an argument by reference to a function, particularly in situations where a function or class expects its argument to be passed by value (like in `std::thread` or in certain algorithms that use copy semantics).
+2. It is used when you need to **pass an argument by reference to a function**, particularly in situations where a function or class expects its argument to be passed by value (like in `std::thread` or in certain algorithms that use copy semantics).
 3. The key purpose of `std::ref` is to **ensure that arguments are passed as references even when